 Another reason to refinance you can shorten your mortgage term without changing the monthly payments.

-If you took an annuity mortgage for 30-year with an interest rate of 3.8%, you could now refinance to an interest rate of 1.7%.
+If you took an annuity mortgage for 30 years with an interest rate of 3.8%, you could now refinance to an interest rate of 1.7%.
 If you feel comfortable with the monthly payments, you could shorten the duration by ten years and keep more or less the same monthly payments.

 A variable interest rate is the interest rate that fluctuates over time.
 The fluctuating rate often has lower interest rates; however, periodic changes can result in a higher interest rate in time than a fixed interest rate.